33313/csx-ssg/README.md

 - Add markdown files to the `/content` directory.
 Feel free to use folders for nesting.
 - Add any static content such as stylesheets, images or videos to the `/static` folder.
 You may reference these in your markdown files.
 - Once you're done, run the `main.sh` script.
+- All done!
+Your generated site should be in the `/public` directory.

 ## ⚠ Warning